-Disclosure of information to independent auditors
+Disclosure of information to independent auditor

-As at the date of this report, as far as the directors are aware, there is no relevant audit information of which the company's auditors are unaware and the directors have taken all the steps that they ought to have as directors, in order to make themselves aware of any relevant audit information and to establish that the company's auditors are aware of this information.
-This confirmation is given and should be interpreted in accordance with the provisions of \$148 of the Companies Act 2006.
+As at the date of this report, as far as the directors are aware, there is no relevant audit information of which the company's auditor is unaware and the directors have taken all the steps that they ought to have as directors, in order to make themselves aware of any relevant audit information and to establish that the company's auditor is aware of this information.
+This confirmation is given and should be interpreted in accordance with the provisions of s418 of the Companies Act 2006.

-Independent auditors
+Independent auditor

-The auditors, Deloitte LLP, have indicated their willingness to continue in office and the Board has passed a resolution confirming their reappointment.
+The auditor, Deloitte LLP, has indicated their willingness to continue in office and the Board has passed a resolution confirming their reappointment.